jamidwyer/react-web-gui/README.md

-# react-web-gui
+# react-web-ui

 Intended as a boilerplate, this runs a React web app in Docker.
-It's currently just a list of items that use hard-coded local data.
+It's currently just two half-baked components: 1.
+A list of items that use hard-coded local data.
+2. A search box that filters as you type.

 I don't recommend using this for anything but sample code yet, but to use this Docker image:

-`docker run jami/react-web-gui`
+`docker run jami/react-web-ui`

 ## Requirements